TypeFox/monaco-languageclient/README.md

 After launching vite development an go to the [example](http://localhost:8080/packages/examples/browser/index.html)

-You can also [go to](http://localhost:8080/packages/examples/browser-old/index.html) for the old implementation using the deprecated monaco converters.

 ### Optional webpack build for client example

 The web client example can alternatively build with webpack.
 We recently switched to vite, but webpack is still the most popular bundler out there.